-1. A block of three new weatherproof classrooms built to a very high specification in terms of durability and hygiene.
+1. A block of three new weatherproof classrooms plus an office, built to a very high specification in terms of durability and hygiene.

 2. A new ventilated deep pit latrine with discreet cubicles for boys, girls and teachers which ensure privacy is respected.
 At secondary schools we aim to provide discrete blocks of latrines for boys and girls.
 All latrine blocks now have hand-washing facilities attached and some have a small changing room.

 3. A supply of clean drinking water.
 Cholera and Typhoid are commonplace amongst the children, who usually have to carry water to school from nearby streams.
 We ask SHUMAS to undertake feasibility studies at each school to establish the most effective method of getting safe drinking water to the school.
 Costs vary hugely, of course, depending on the topography and the state of the water catchment, but sometimes all that is needed is some additional pipeline and the construction of a standing tap in the school yard – and this can be incorporated in the ‘package’.
 We fund more expensive water projects by combining many of our smaller donations – not a penny raised on our behalf is ever wasted.